dblock/code.dblock.org/_posts/2011/2011-02-03-kernelrb27in-should-uninitialized-constant-rspecexpectationspositiveexpectationhandler-nameerror.markdown

   in `should': uninitialized constant RSpec::Expectations::PositiveExpectationHandler (NameError)
 ```

-The problem was that you need to configure the expectations framework in _spec\spec_helper.rb_.
+The problem was that you need to configure the expectations framework in _spec/spec_helper.rb_.
 The _expect_with :rspec_ is the fix.

 {% highlight ruby %}
 RSpec.configure do |config|